justincormack/rumpaio/README.md

 rumpaio
 =======

-experiments with Linux native aio for rump kernel block device
+Experiments with Linux native aio for rump kernel block device to see performance implications.

+Copy these files into src/lib/librumpuser in a buildrump.sh tree after downloading source and build.